August 20, 2013 / Gold-filled Info

 diagram comparing how gold filled and gold plated products are made

 When it comes to durability, gold-filled pieces are generally more durable than gold-plated due to the thicker layer of gold alloy.
 The longevity of either type is dependent on the wear, environment, and quality of the piece.
 The thickness of the gold alloy layer also affects the piece’s chance of tarnishing.
-Due to the thin layer of gold which can easily wear off, gold-plated pieces can tarnish quickly once the metal core is exposed.
-Gold-filled pieces can still tarnish, but it takes special circumstances for that to happen.
+Due to the thin layer of gold that can easily wear off, gold-plated pieces tarnish quickly once the metal core is exposed.
+Gold-filled pieces can still tarnish, but it is more unusual.

 5. Can gold-filled tarnish?

 Yes, it can, but it takes a rare set of circumstances.
-Gold-filled jewelry supplies are a lifetime product for normal jewelry applications because the gold layer bonded to the brass core is quite thick.
+Gold-filled pieces are a lifetime products for normal wear because the gold layer bonded to the brass core is quite thick.
 However, in instances of extreme sulfide exposure, it can blacken.
 Once discoloration occurs, it spreads between the gold and brass layers and cannot be removed.
 This has only occurred a handful of times over our decades of experience:

 • Foreign transit through extremely polluted shipping docks has caused the product to blacken on several occasions.